 Hosting from Google Cloud is kind of free.
 That is, you get $300 in credit to start.
 For a lot of users who need a free website, that amount of money will last quite a while, even up to (or beyond) a whole year.
 After that, pricing is on a pay-per-use system.
 There’s also a totally free tier for Google Cloud, but you’re pretty limited with it, so you’re better off using the premium credits and then paying afterward.

 Additionally, you might want to check out Google Sites, as it is a solid free choice, but has a much more limited scope than what you’d be able to create with Cloud.
+For more info, check out our WordPress vs Google Sites comparison to find out if Google Sites is right for you.

 Key Features of Google Cloud